darius/cant/guide.md

 the name was bound to the new object.
 At call time, the message gets matched against the pattern of each clause in turn until a match succeeds.
 A match may bind variables (such as `someone`, above).
-Then the corresponding body is evaluated in the environment created by the match.
+Then the corresponding body is evaluated in the setting created by the match.

 You can use terms and patterns in non-OO code as well.
 For instance,